jannicz/property-4-json/README.md

 # ToDo

-* recognize existing IDs (or custom property) and overwrite it with new value
+* recognize existing IDs and overwrite it with new value
+* name your id parameter, i.e. 'uuid' (custom property)
-* start at custom id, i.e. 100
+* start at higher property numbers, i.e. 100, 101 etc.
+* deeper nesting levels at which the parameter should be applied